 Coronavirus Large Business Interruption Loan Scheme (CLBILS)

-The new Coronavirus Large Business Interruption Loan Scheme (CLBILS) will provide a government guarantee of 80% to enable banks to make loans of up to £25 million to firms with an annual turnover of between £45 million and £500 million.
-This scheme can only be accessed if an applicant has been unable to secure regular commercial finance and so it is advisable to contact your lender in the first instance to see what packages are available and suitable.
+The new CLBILS offers loans of up to £25m, where 80% of the lend is secured by Government.
+This, as the name suggests, is for larger businesses with an annual turnover of between £45m and £500m.
+This scheme can only be accessed if an applicant has been unable to secure regular commercial finance, so it is advisable to contact your lender in the first instance to see what packages are available and suitable.

 Lenders will still be expected to conduct their usual credit risk checks.
 This scheme allows lenders to specifically support businesses that were viable before the COVID-19 outbreak but now face significant cash flow difficulties that would otherwise make their business unviable in the short term.